Yale-EEB723/syllabus/README.md

 - Walk through alignment exercise
 - Discuss items below about assembly

+#### Notes

 We often want  to know the full sequence of a genome, but data are fragmented and redundant because:
 - DNA isolation leads to fragmentation by mechanical and chemical processes
 - Sample preparation leads to fragmentation by mechanical and chemical processes, often deliberately to adjust the length of input molecules
 - Sequencing often doesn’t span the full length of a molecule, due to technical limitations, damaged template, damaged sequencing
 - The same regions of the genome are sequenced multiple times because:
   - It is far easier to randomly sequence regions of the genome than to systematically tile sequencing effort across the genomes.
 To sequence with enough depth to ensure coverage everywhere, some places will have quite deep coverage
   - Sequencing is error prone.
 Sequencing each spot multiple times enables error detection and correction.

 In the broad sense,
 - Sequencing takes large biological molecules in and generates character strings in computer memory that are redundant overlapping estimates (reads) of subsequence of of the original molecules.
 Underlying this is a generative model, ie an idea of how molecular structure impacts observed read sequences.